SaiLord28/HCT_Survival_Equity_System_Analysis/README.md

 ## Project Overview:

 Welcome to the Equity in post-HCT survival predictions project!
 This project was developed as part of System Analysis course at Universidad Distrital Francisco José de Caldas.
+The link of the project is https://www.kaggle.com/competitions/equity-post-HCT-survival-predictions.
 The goal of this project was......
 PENDING

 ### Objectives:
 - .